University of Delhi

 The program will feature lectures from world-class researchers, including Prof. Kirk Schanze, Editor-in-Chief of ACS Applied Materials & Interfaces, and Prof. Vincent Rotello, Editor-in-Chief of Bioconjugate Chemistry.
 Don’t miss the “10 Tips for Scholarly Publishing” panel discussion with the Editor-in-Chiefs and Associate Editors of ACS Publications.
 You’ll learn how to choose the best journal for your research, get the attention of the editors with an effective cover letter, and much more!
 You’ll also get an inside look at the ACS Reviewer Lab and other ACS resources that will help advance your career.

 Take advantage of the opportunity to share your research during the ACS on Campus poster presentation session.
 Identify at registration if you’ll be presenting a poster.
 The two best posters will receive a prize of $100 USD.

-The event is free but registration is required.
+Registration is now closed for this event.
 Lunch will be provided to all registered attendees.

 By Invitation Only

 “Chromophore-Catalyst Assemblies for Solar Fuels” by Kirk Schanze

 “Nanomaterials for the treatment of antibiotic-resistant biofilm infections” by Vincent Rotello

 10 Tips for Scholarly Publishing with the ACS Editors